example42/example42.github.io/_posts/2018-07-02-pdk_how_to_adopt.md

 ## Using PDK on existing module

+On your module base directory just run `pdk convert`.
+This will add all required files to your module.
+Please note that several existing files might managed by the PDK template from now on.
+How do you re-enable your individual settings and configurations?

 ## Adopting PDK to your code

 PDK manages several files and will overwrite them when running `pdk update`.